 CONCLUSIONS: Our cases highlight the importance of considering IgG4-related hypophysitis in the differential diagnosis of solid and cystic sellar lesions presenting acutely with pituitary apoplexy symptoms.
 Existing diagnostic criteria may not be sufficiently precise to permit rapid and reliable identification, or avoidance of surgery in the acute setting.
 In contrast to other reports of the natural history of this condition, despite the severity of presenting features, the disease in our cases was pituitary-restricted with normal serum IgG4 levels.

 Yuen, Kevin C J; Moloney, Kelley J; Mercado, Jennifer U; Rostad, Steven; McCullough, Brendan J; Litvack, Zachary N; Delashaw, Johnny B; and Mayberg, Marc R, "A case series of atypical features of patients with biopsy-proven isolated IgG4-related hypophysitis and normal serum IgG4 levels."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 467.